You Earned a Ticket!

 Are poor results somehow better for California, or for kids, if they can be “explained...?”

-Education differences can be profoundly local.
 Yet another report, A Portrait of Educational Outcomes in California, suggested in 2019 that there was little difference between affluent districts in California and affluent districts nationally.
 “The disparity between California and the nation is concentrated in average and disadvantaged districts where California students score nearly a full grade level behind their national counterparts.
 These patterns are consistent when the same comparisons are made within each racial/ethnic group.”

-So...
-Blame the Kids?
+So... blame the kids?

 California kids with more needs tend to rank low in NAEP test scores